 Kevin J. Wilcox.
-Mr. Wilcox serves as Chief Administration Officer of Altisource.
-Mr. Wilcox previously served as Chief Administration Officer and General Counsel from August 2009 through October 2014.
+Mr. Wilcox serves as Chief Administration and Risk Officer of Altisource.
+Mr. Wilcox has served as Chief Administration Officer since August 2009 and as General Counsel from August 2009 through October 2014.
 Before joining Altisource, he served as Executive Vice President, Chief Administration Officer and Corporate Secretary for Ocwen since May 2008.
 Mr. Wilcox also served as Senior Vice President of Human Resources and Corporate Services for Ocwen.
 He joined Ocwen in March 1998 as Senior Manager, Litigation in the Law Department, where he was responsible for the management and resolution of all corporate litigation.
 He holds a Bachelor of Science in Business Administration from the University of Florida and a Juris Doctorate from the Florida State University College of Law.